 Near the Central Market on the side of a hill is the Sultan’s Palace.
-You can’t go inside to visit but it’s worth taking a look at the outside as you walk past on Jalan Masjid Abidin.
+You can’t go inside to visit, but it’s still one of the Kuala Terengganu places to visit – you can check out the outside as you walk past on Jalan Masjid Abidin.

 Visit Bukit Puteri

-There are also historical remains here from when this area was used by the sultan during the civil war as a fort.
+There are also historical remains here from when the sultan used this area during the civil war as a fort.
 There are still cannons, a flagpole, large bell and remains of defence walls.
 You can also find a lighthouse at the top of the hill.